pathways-2/RAG-Agent-TS/README.md

 2. **Set up environment variables**

-   Create a `.env.local` file in the root directory of your project:
+   Create a `.env.local` file in the root directory:

    ```bash
    # Create the file (from project root)
    touch .env.local
    ```

-   Open the file in your editor and add the following variables:
+   Add the following variables:

    ```env
    # OpenAI Configuration